3mdeb/news-and-ideas/post.md

 While TPMs began as dedicated security chips, as they picked up adoption, silicon vendors started implementing them in chipsets and eventually in firmware.
-A firmware based implementation is called a Firmware TPM, or fTPM for short, runs in the CPU's trusted execution environment, doesn't take up any extra space on the board, which is great for space-constrained boards, and is drastically cheaper to implement than a dedicated chip.
-A hardware based implementation in a dedicated chip is now called Discrete TPM, or dTPM.
+A firmware based implementation is commonly called a Firmware TPM, or fTPM for short, runs in the CPU's trusted execution environment, doesn't take up any extra space on the board, which is great for space-constrained boards, and is drastically cheaper to implement than a dedicated chip.
+A hardware based implementation in a discrete package is now called Discrete TPM, or dTPM.

 You may have also heard about sTPM, a software implementation of TPM running in userspace, but as it's not at all isolated from the host OS (without the use of